humanlearning369/SuperPat/README.md

 A field-ready T-SQL procedure that gives you a user-friendly/readable output on STATISTICS IO.
 Think in pages...
 /*
 ***************************************************************************
-QueryIOStatsAnalyzer v2.4 is part of SUPER PAT (Performance Analysis Tool)
+QueryIOStatsAnalyzer v2.4 is part of SUPER PAT (Performance Analysis Tool) - THIS SCRIPT AND SUPERPAT ARE A WORK IN PROGRESS...
 ***************************************************************************

 Copyright (C) 2025 Aegis-IO